 MSc students must submit an electronic copy of their thesis via the Assignment Submissions Inspera site by noon of the weekday on or nearest to the 1st of August of the year in which the degree is to be completed.
-The thesis should include the official OII Summative Assignment Coversheet, which is available to download from Canvas.
 The thesis should bear the student's candidate number (to ensure anonymity), word count and degree on the title page.